Jim McMahon: College career

 McMahon enrolled at Brigham Young University (BYU) and played college football for the Cougars.
 He was their punter during his freshman season.
 He also played baseball, but he played enough at quarterback to throw his first-ever collegiate touchdown pass against UTEP.
 He continued as the Cougars' punter as the 1978 season began, but when Marc Wilson was injured in the third game of the season (against Colorado State), McMahon became the starting quarterback.
 McMahon led BYU to victory against Colorado State, accounting for 112 passing yards, 80 rushing yards, and two touchdowns.
 He was named Chevrolet Player of the Game and Western Athletic Conference (WAC) Player of the Week for his performance.
-McMahon and Wilson shared quarterback duties for the rest of the season; McMahon played well enough to earn All-WAC honors and Associated Press Honorable Mention All-America.
+McMahon and Wilson shared quarterback duties for the rest of the season; McMahon played well enough to earn All-WAC and Associated Press honorable mention All-American honors.
 The best game of his sophomore year was against Wyoming: he passed for 317 yards and rushed for 49 more yards, earning another WAC Player of the Week award.

 McMahon suffered a knee injury towards the end of the 1978 season and BYU coaches chose to redshirt him in 1979.
 McMahon watched from the sidelines as Wilson set nine NCAA records, tied two others, and became the first BYU player to earn consensus first-team All-American honors; he finished third in Heisman Trophy balloting.

 With Wilson graduated and in the NFL with the Oakland Raiders, McMahon beat out Royce Bybee to claim the starting quarterback position in 1980.
 BYU lost the opener 25–21 against New Mexico, but then won eleven straight to claim the WAC championship.
 McMahon set 32 NCAA records, including single-season records for yards of total offense (4,627), passing yards (4,571), touchdown passes (47), and passing efficiency (176.9).
 His best game was against Utah State; he completed 21 of 33 passes for 485 yards and six touchdowns, and added two rushing touchdowns.
 That performance earned him Sports Illustrateds National Player of the Week award.
 McMahon's season statistics might have been even better, but he spent significant time on the sidelines because the Cougars won many games by wide margins.
 Although he started all 12 regular-season games, he only finished three of them.

 BYU led the nation in passing offense, total offense, and scoring offense during the regular season.
 McMahon earned numerous awards for his individual accomplishments, being named WAC Player of the Year, unanimous First-team All-WAC, Utah Sportsman of the Year, and Deseret News Athlete of the Year.
-He was named to four All-America teams and finished fifth in Heisman Trophy voting.
+He was named to four All-American teams and finished fifth in Heisman Trophy voting.